Our Problems Don’t Need More Problems

 Some Simple Tools to Help Deal with Stress

+When life feels like too much, small shifts can help ease the moment and feel in control.
 These are just tools, not magic.
-Small, simple shifts designed to lighten the load.
 They take some practice, and they aren’t perfect.
 Try them out and see what works best.
 It might feel a little silly at first, but that’s ok.

 PRESSING PAUSE